By Clara López, member of the Baud team.

 Fifth key: professionalized resilience

 Tourism is a sector of great importance for the country and therefore for all of us, it is having a bad time and we must work together to recover it with higher quality.
-Build together the tourism we want.
+Building together the tourism we want.

 _